nunomatosribeiro/deadpool-vs-cows-proj/README.txt

 Access the Game Screen;
 Being able to shoot;
 The cows appearing from the right side of the screen;
-Decrement the lives when hit and increment when hit by a extra live;
+Decrement the lives when hit
-Counting the score;
 Showing the Game Over Screen with restart button;